abelardojarab/emacs-config/.emacs.d/helm-dash/README.md

 `helm-dash-browser-func` is a function to encapsulate the way to browse Dash' docsets.
 Defaults to browse-url.
 For example, if you want to use eww to browse your docsets, you can do: `(setq helm-dash-browser-func 'eww)`.

+When `helm-dash-enable-debugging` is non-nil stderr from sqlite queries is captured and displayed in a buffer.
+The default value is `t`.
+Setting this to `nil` may speed up queries on some machines (capturing stderr requires the creation and deletion of a temporary file for each query).

 ## Sets of Docsets